 Vitrectomy is a microincisional surgery that involves the removal of some or all of the vitreous gel that is found in the eye.
 The surgical technique and instrumentation have improved dramatically over the years and vitrectomy is an extremely effective and safe way to restore vision in many situations.
 Most of the time a vitrectomy is one of a series of steps performed to fix a vision threatening problem.

-Choose Vitreoretinal Consultants of NY for Vitrectomy Surgery in Queens and Long Island
+Choose Vitreoretinal Consultants of NY for Vitrectomy in New York

 When is a Vitrectomy recommended?